apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/DEVELOP.md

 It will take a while when you run it the first time, because it has to install dependencies and make some prepare, and the next time you run it will be faster.

+If you failed section `lint` when you run command `tox -e local-ci`, you could try to run command `tox -e auto-lint` which we provider fix as many lints as possible.
+When I finish, you could run command `tox -e local-ci` to see whether the linter pass or not, you have to fix it by yourself if linter still fail.

 ### Manually

 #### Code Style